spsforks/QB64-Wiki/Scancodes.md

 ## Example(s)

-*Example 1:* Displays the scan codes for most any keyboard press or release by the user.
+Displays the scan codes for most any keyboard press or release by the user.

 ```vb